 Sitting at the intersection of modern technology and poetic tradition, In the Land of Shattered Windows brings voice to some of the major personal, political, and social conflicts that dictate daily life in Yemen today.

-Through the exchange of audio recordings of original poems via Whatsapp, young creatives from the opposite sides of these conflicts will communicate alternative narratives to one another that shed light on the human aspects of daily life in Yemen that are missing from the international headlines.
+Through the exchange of audio recordings of original poems via Whatsapp, young creatives from the opposite sides of these conflicts communicate alternative narratives to one another that shed light on the human aspects of daily life in Yemen that are missing from the international headlines.

-The implementation of the project began on 01 June 2018.
-Both partners believe that this project is a step towards breaking down the walls between Yemen and the outside world, amplifying the voices of young Yemenis so that their personal stories and perspectives can be heard everywhere.
-Through ‘Shattered Windows’, Listeners from all over the world can now gain access to real, honest narratives of the current situation in Yemen, allowing them to develop a fuller understanding of the conflict than is communicated via major news headlines.
+In the Land of Shattered Windows began implementation on June 1, 2018.
+Both partner organizations believe that this project is a step towards breaking down the walls between Yemen and the outside world, amplifying the voices of young Yemenis so that their personal stories and perspectives can be heard everywhere.
+Through Shattered Windows, listeners from around the world can access personal perspectives on the current situation in Yemen that delve far deeper into the on-the-ground experience there than the major news headlines do, allowing those outside the shattered windows of Yemen to develop a fuller understanding of what’s really happening behind the broken glass.